Blog

 Menopause

-Menopause is the stage of life when a woman’s ovaries stop producing estrogen and progesterone, and her periods stop.
+Menopause is the stage of life when a woman’s ovaries produce less estrogen and progesterone, and her periods stop.
 Menopause can cause changes in body odor due to the hormonal fluctuations that affect sweat production, saliva flow, and vaginal flora.
-According to experts, this can be due to the drop in estrogen and the relatively higher degree of testosterone present in its place[8].
+According to experts, this can be due to the drop in estrogen and the relatively higher degree of testosterone present in its place[10].
 Some women may experience an intensification of their natural scent, while others may develop a fishy, fruity, acidic, or musty smell, depending on the type and location of the odor.

 Hyperthyroidism